-As many of you know I live in Los Angeles, which is #12 in a list for most expensive cities to live in according to Kiplinger.
-Manhattan, NY is #1 and Fairbanks, Alaska is #20. (who knew?)
+I was looking for an apartment to rent in Los Angeles, which is #12 on a list for most expensive cities to live in according to Kiplinger.
+Manhattan, NY is #1, and Fairbanks, Alaska is #20. (who knew?)

 If you’re looking for an apartment be on the lookout for rental scams

 These days, there are plenty of online sites to find rentals like Apartments.com, Rent.com, Hotpads.com, and other online sites.
 There are also sites that cater to older people like SeniorLiving.com, After55.com, and Silvernest.
 Even still, you might click on an ad that is a rental scam in disguise.
 Read this guide to keep from getting duped.

 A man named Michael A emailed me with an offer for a “Chic $1,000 bachelor apartment in Studio City.”
 He said he owned it and the photos he attached made it look gorgeous.
 Studio City was an ideal location for me so my interest was piqued.

 Most small apartments in Studio City start at a minimum of $2000 but many are much more expensive.
 Michael claimed that he was being transferred to the UK and needed a responsible person to rent his place.
 He also said he had no problem with dogs.
 At the time, I had 2 small pooches.
 If I wanted to, I could use his furniture or he would put his stuff in storage.

 I replied that I’d love to see it because it’s only about 10 minutes from where I live.
 He wrote back to say that he wouldn’t be able to show it to me because he was already in the UK but wanted to be completely transparent about the process.